ateyssandier/apdex/README.md

 `removeAppFromHosts` is O(n) because we have to remove the item from the app list

 `addAppToHosts` is O(n) because we have to insert the item into the app list

+* If said requirement was removed, we could achieve O(n) time, by simply selecting and moving the top rated app into another list 25 times.

+  Accordingly, `addAppToHosts` and `removeAppFromHosts` could be implremented in O(n), since our new sorted list is of constant size (25).

 ## Folder Structure